angusjf/platelet/README.md

 # platelet

-`platelet` is a tiny templating library, designed for composing small **server-rendered** HTML "components".
+`platelet` is a tiny HTML templating library, designed for composing small **server-rendered** "components".

 Notable features:

-- 'Vue.js-like' syntax
+- HTML specific
+  - All logic is done with HTML attributes
   - Why?
 The templates are valid HTML, which means you can bring your own formatters & tooling
-- 'File-based' component referencing
+- JSON-based
   - Why?
-It's easier to follow templates written this way
+Keeps templates portable
+- Support for importing templates
+  - Why?
+Everyone loves components
 - Script and stylesheet de-duplicicating
   - Why?
 Allows for co-location of styles, scripts and templates, even when the templates are rendered more than once

+The philosophy of platelet is that rendering logic

 # Syntax